 2281 Brunswick Street, Halifax, NS

 The Youth Project is a non-profit charitable organization dedicated to providing support and services to youth, 25 and under, around issues of sexual orientation and gender identity.
-We have a provincial mandate so although we are located in HRM, we travel around the province to meet with youth in other communities.
-We provide a variety of programs and services including support groups, referrals, supportive counselling, a resource library, educational workshops, social activities.
+They have a provincial mandate so although we are located in HRM, they travel around the province to meet with youth in other communities.
+They provide a variety of programs and services including support groups, referrals, supportive counselling, a resource library, educational workshops, social activities.
 The Valley Youth Project is the branch in the Annapolis Valley.

 Love is Respect: Healthy relationships for young adults — This is a great web resource for youth.
 There are quizzes and interactive activities and downloadable handouts available on everything from “Dating Basics” and your “Relationship Rights” to information on “Social Networking Safety,” “Sexting and Texting,” and types of abuse.